What does exchange of contracts mean?

 What if something delays the exchange of contracts?

-Delays can occur if there are issues with the mortgage provider releasing funds, local authority searches taking longer than anticipated, or missing documentation.
+Delays can occur if there are issues with the mortgage provider releasing funds, local authority searches taking longer than anticipated, or due to missing documentation.
 These hold-ups might extend the contracts process and may require you to renegotiate completion dates.

 It's wise to maintain open communication with your conveyancing solicitor to anticipate and possibly prevent these delays.
 You might also explore handling some tasks yourself to save time and cost.